foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## OK, let's start :rocket:

-Your client has just called you and asked to improve heading on their [company website](https://piotrberebecki.github.io/git-workflow-workshop-for-two/).
+Your client has just called you and asked you to improve the heading on their [company website](https://foundersandcoders.github.io/git-workflow-workshop-for-two/).

 There are two issues that when resolved will make the heading look really nice: